dimembermatt/dimembermatt.github.io/my-app/README.md

 1. Create a new branch off of master using the naming convention `feature/FEATURE_NAME`
 2. Make changes and commit and push
+   1. asset changes go into myapp/src/assets, otherwise it won't be found during development and testing.
 3. Create a pull request and merge into master when ready
 4. Checkout `master` branch, pull new changes
 5. Deploy (see Deployment)